lkytal/PepNet/readme.md

 * --input: the input mgf file
 * --output: the output file path
 * --model: the pretrained model

+Typical running speed: sequencing 10,000 spectra in ~59 seconds on a NVIDIA A6000 GPU.

 ## Prediction Examples